-The Society has a one-year operating lease with St. Louis County through December 2022.
+The Society had a one-year lease with St. Louis County through December 2022.
+When this lease expired the Society entered into a one-year operating lease with St. Louis County through December 2023 that included additional space at an increased monthly rental amount.
 The lease is for the use of office and exhibit space located at 506 West Michigan Street.
-The rent expense was \$16,333 and \$17,501 for years ended December 31, 2022 and 2021, respectively.
-This lease is considered short-term, therefore the ROU asset and liability was \$0 at December 31, 2022.
+The rent expense was \$60,955 and \$16,333 for years ended December 31, 2023 and 2022, respectively.
+This lease is considered short-term, therefore the ROU asset and liability was \$0 both at December 31, 2023 and 2022.
+A new lease with the St. Louis County is in place starting January 2024.